tapjs/tapjs/README.md

   t.end()
 })

+// If you have a bunch of setup stuff that MUST work or else
+// the rest of the tests are not worth running, then you can
+// pass `{ bail: true }` to make it bail out on failure.

+tap.test('must succeed or all is lost', { bail: true }, function (t) {
+  db = new DataBorscht()
+  t.ok(db, 'borscht setup must succeed') t.end()
+})

+// You can also bail out based on specific conditions, or with a
+// different error message of your choosing. tap.test('must mostly succeed or all is lost', function (t) {
+  db = new DataBorscht()

+  t.ok(db, 'borscht setup')
+  if (!db) {
+    t.bailout('the borscht is lost.
+I cannot continue.') return
+  }

+  t.ok(db.connection, 'db must have connection') t.ok(db.username, 'db must have username') t.equal(db.color, 'red', 'borscht should be red') if (!t.passing())
+    t.bailout('something weird with the data borscht.')

+  t.end()
+})

 // you can specify a 'plan' if you know how many
 // tests there will be in advance.
 Handy when
 // order is irrelevant and things happen in parallel.